Ashbourne, Derbyshire

 Amenities

-Ashbourne is the closet of the larger towns to Dannah Cottages and some of the amenities that may be useful during a stay at the cottages are listed below.
-While the supermarkets are undoubtedly convenient the smaller independent stores provide goods of a superb quality along with a few local delicacies such as Ashbourne Gingerbread (available from the Ashbourne Gingerbread Shop) and Derbyshire Oatcakes (Available from Marks the Butchers).
+Ashbourne is the closest of the larger towns to Dannah Cottages and some of the amenities that may be useful during a stay at the cottages are listed below.
+While the supermarkets are undoubtedly convenient the smaller independent stores provide goods of superb quality along with a few local delicacies such as Ashbourne Gingerbread (available from Birds) and Derbyshire Oatcakes (Available from Marks the Butchers).

 Butchers: